 - The Lifesaving Society keeps up-to-date and accurate WorkSafeBC First Aid Equivalent Instructor qualification records: - a.
 Instructor/Examiner qualifications, experience, and certification history. - b.
 Instructor/Examiner competency evaluation analysis. - c.
 Instructor/Examiner competency assessments and recertification records. - d.
-Courses conducted by Instructors/Examiners, including candidate performance standards in each course (pass/fail ratios). - e.
+Courses conducted by Instructor/Examiner, including candidate performance standards in each course (pass/fail ratios). - e.
 Appeals, complaints, and other investigations, and remediation records. - To ensure a high standard of instructor conduct, First Aid Instructors/Examiners must sign a standard Letter of Agreement with the Lifesaving Society BC & Yukon Branch.

-Competency Assessment
+Instructor Candidate Competency Assessment

-- First Aid Instructors/Examiners may not conduct courses until they have been assessed for competency and approved to conduct the respective courses by the Society. - a.
-Instructor competency assessments must be conducted by an approved First Aid Competency Assessor or First Aid Instructor Trainer or National Trainer. - b.
-The course selected to conduct Instructor Competency Assessments or apprenticeships must have a Lead Instructor/Examiner on record who is not the Instructor candidate being assessed and who is not the Instructor Competency Assessor. - c.
-The course selected to conduct competency assessments or instructor apprenticeships should have at least 12 candidates participating in the course, but must not have fewer than five (5). - d.
+- First Aid Instructors/Examiner Candidates may not conduct courses until they have been assessed for competency twice and approved to conduct the respective courses by the Society. - a.
+Instructor Candidate competency assessments must be conducted by an approved First Aid Competency Assessor or First Aid Instructor Trainer or National Trainer. - b.
+All Instructor candidates must successfully complete a competency assessment on a full Standard First Aid before independently instructing any course (other than the course in which the competency assessment is being completed). - c.
+The two competency assessment are completed at the apprenticeship course taught 50%, and the independently taught Standard First Aid original course of a minimum 16 hours. - d.
+The course selected to conduct Instructor Competency Assessments or apprenticeships must have a Lead Instructor/Examiner on record who is not the Instructor candidate being assessed. - e.
+The course selected to conduct competency assessments or instructor apprenticeships should have at least 12 candidates participating in the course, but must not have fewer than five (5). - f.
 All instructors who do not initially demonstrate competency (within the first 3.5 hours of a Basic or Intermediate Equivalent course) must be replaced with a qualified instructor for the remainder of the course.
-If a qualified instructor is not immediately available, the course must be discontinued and certificates must not be issued to any course candidates. - e.
-Instructor competency assessments must be completed in-person during an in-class observation.
-All instructors must achieve a score acceptable to WorkSafeBC by using a Competency Assessment form approved by WorkSafeBC. - f.
-All First Aid Instructor/Examiners must have two (2) Competency Assessments completed by a First Aid Competency Assessor within each three (3) year certification cycle, at least 1 year apart. - g.
-An Instructor/Examiner that does not meet the requirements of the Competency Assessment undergoes remedial training and reassessment before teaching any course independently.
+If a qualified instructor is not immediately available, the course must be discontinued and certificates must not be issued to any course candidates. - g.
+Instructor competency assessments must be completed in-person over not less than 7 hours during a WorkSafeBC Intermediate equivalent course.